MySchool11/PythonLessonFour/README.md

 # PythonLessonFour
-A look at functions in Python
+A further look at variables in Python